Royal London Life Insurance Review 2021

 Insurance Can Be A Grey Area

 Bright Grey bases its approach on the consumer beliefs that traditional insurance companies are boring, and protection insurance is confusing.
 The company information we provide to you includes language that is simple and clear, with minimal jargon.

 Consumers also expressed their desire to receive more than just money when a loved one dies.
 Bright Grey meets this need with its value-added services called Helping Hand.

-The insured may choose from a level, increasing, or decreasing lump sum, level monthly income, or increasing monthly income benefit.
-A level sum benefit remains the same throughout the policy term and an increasing sum grows to account for effects of inflation, increasing annually at a rate based on the change in the retail price index.
+The insured may choose from a level, increasing, or decreasing lump sum, level monthly income or increasing monthly income benefit.
+A level sum benefit remains the same throughout the policy term, and an increasing sum grows to account for effects of inflation, growing annually at a rate based on the change in the retail price index.